 To become a medical dosimetrist, you must complete a four-year college degree, preferably in the physical sciences.

-Following graduation, you must apply to a medical dosimetry education program.
+Following graduation, you must apply to an accredited medical dosimetry program.
 These programs are highly competitive and last anywhere from 12 to 24 months.
 The program of study involves both classroom education and clinical practice.

 Education to become a medical dosimetrist is rigorous, because you must have a thorough understanding of how cancer affects the body, how radiation is used to treat cancerous cells and how to calculate the exact dose of radiation required in achieving the treatment objective.
 Dosage calculations require knowledge of higher-level math and the ability to visualize bodily structures using computer-generated models.